-The S&P GSCITM Crude Oil Index Excess Return is a sub-index of the S&P GSCITM, a composite index of commodity sector returns.
-The S&P GSCITM Crude Oil Index Excess Return references the front-month West Texas Intermediate ("WTI") crude oil futures contract (i.e., the WTI crude oil futures contract generally closest to expiration, or, in certain circumstances, the futures contract second closest to expiration) traded on the New York Mercantile Exchange (the "NYMEX").
-The S&P GSCITM Crude Oil Index Excess Return provides investors with a publicly available benchmark for investment performance in the crude oil commodity markets.
-The S&P GSCITM Crude Oil Index Excess Return is an excess return index and not a total return index.
-An excess return index reflects the returns that are potentially available through an unleveraged investment in the contracts composing the index (which, in the case of the underlying index, are the designated crude oil futures contracts).
+The S&P GSCITM Excess Return is the excess return version of the S&P GSCITM, a composite index of commodity sector returns, calculated, maintained and published daily by S&P Dow Jones Indices LLC.
+The S&P GSCITM is a world production-weighted index that is designed to reflect the relative significance of the principal non-financial commodities (i.e., physical commodities) in the world economy.
+The S&P GSCITM currently represents the return of a portfolio of 24 commodity futures contracts.
+The S&P GSCITM Excess Return is an excess return index and not a total return index.
+An excess return index reflects the returns that are potentially available through an unleveraged investment in the contracts composing the index (which, in the case of the underlying index, are the designated commodity futures contracts).
 By contrast, a total return index, in addition to reflecting those returns, would also reflect interest that could be earned on funds committed to the trading of the underlying futures contracts.
-The S&P GSCITM Crude Oil Index Excess Return is calculated and maintained by S&P Dow Jones Indices LLC (the "index sponsor") and is reported by Bloomberg L.P. under the ticker symbol "SPGCCLP."
+The S&P GSCITM Excess Return is calculated and maintained by S&P Dow Jones Indices LLC (the "index sponsor") and is reported by Bloomberg L.P. under the ticker symbol "SPGCCIP."